 ALWAYS turn OFF the gas supply at the gas cock and switch OFF and disconnect the electricity supply to the appliance BEFORE SERVICING OR REPLACING ANY COMPONENTS.

-CLEANING THE BOILER.
-Refer to Frame 5
+CLEANING THE BOILER

 Pull and lift off the lower front panel and top panel from the boiler casing.